aefarrell/aefarrell.github.io/_posts/2022-04-08-turbulent_jet_notes.md

 ## Modeling Turbulent Jets

-To set up our system we consider the case of a jet issuing from a point on an infinite surface into a quiescent medium, and that the jet and medium have the same density.
+To set up our system we consider the case of a jet coming out of a point on an infinite surface into a quiescent medium, and that the jet and medium have the same density.
 This is a major simplification, but it makes the math easier to deal with.
-The coordinate system is centered at this point and all momentum in the jet ultimately comes from the origin as well.
+The coordinate system is centered at this point and all momentum in the jet ultimately comes from the origin.

 The boundary conditions for the problem are:
-1. at the centerline, *r=0*, the velocity is entirely in the z-directly
+1. at the center-line, *r=0*, the velocity is entirely in the z-directly
-1. at the centerline, *r=0*, the velocity in the z-direction is at a maximum
+1. at the center-line, *r=0*, the velocity in the z-direction is at a maximum
 1. as the radius increases, *r &rarr; &infin;* , the velocity in the z-direction goes to zero

 ### Time Averaged Values